 Tax-free Childcare is a government scheme introduced in 2017.
-Eligible parents can open up a childcare account which is topped up by the government to cover 20% of childcare costs.
+Eligible parents can open a childcare account which is topped up by the government to cover 20% of childcare costs.
 Tax-Free Childcare was introduced as an alternative to Childcare Vouchers where employers offer vouchers to pay for childcare based on a salary sacrifice scheme.
 Childcare Vouchers allow you to avoid paying national insurance and income tax on the proportion of your income that is spent on childcare.
 At present you can choose whether to use Tax-Free Childcare or Childcare Vouchers.
 It is not possible to use both schemes at the same time and if you have a partner, you and your partner must both use the same scheme.
-From 6 April 2018, Childcare Vouchers will close to new applicants.
-You can keep getting vouchers if you’ve joined a scheme and get your first voucher by 5 April 2018, as long as:
+From October 2018, Childcare Vouchers will close to new applicants.
+However, you will continue receiving vouchers after this date as long as you join the scheme and receive your first voucher before October 2018, and:

 - you stay with the same employer and they continue to run the scheme

 - you don’t take an unpaid career break of longer than a year